jacklenox/archives-for-custom-post-types/readme.txt

 This plugin has stemmed from a ticket that I have been working on in core: https://core.trac.wordpress.org/ticket/21596

-Unfortunately a proper patch for this core will probably have to go quite deep.
+Unfortunately a proper patch for this in core will probably have to go quite deep.
 I have therefore decided to share this as a temporary solution.

 === Installation ===